Our area is our inspiration!

 The Art program offers a B.F.A. and a MA degree in Art.
-Students may receive a degree in studio art, art education or art history.
+Students may receive a degree in studio art, art education, digital arts or art history.
 We offer academic programs specializing in ceramics, painting (including both oil and watercolor), art education, sculpture and art history as well as post-baccalaureate certification in Art Education.
 If you are considering a career as a professional artist, many opportunities for developing your skill and creativity exist at Sul Ross.

 Alpine Art Colony